1Password/developer-community-projects/CONTRIBUTING.md

 - `author` (string) is required
 - `url` (string) is required, must be a URL, and the URL must not redirect
 - `description` (string) is optional
-- `date` (string) is required, and must be in the format "YYYY-MM-DD"
+- `createdAt` (string) is required, and must be in the format "YYYY-MM-DD"
 - `tags` ([]string) is required

 Plaintext strings should not contain URLs, emojis, angle brackets, or any non-printing characters.
 Please ensure changes match existing code formatting.